cheshirekow/cmake_format/cmakelang/doc/configopts.rst

     "BOZ" # multi value keywords
     ${ARGN})

-The rules for associating a comment with the preceeding argument depend on how much (and what kinds) of whitespace separate them.
-Alternatively, if the comments match the ``explicit_trailing_pattern``, then they are associated with the preceeding argument regardless of the whitespace separating them.
+The rules for associating a comment with the preceding argument depend on how much (and what kinds) of whitespace separate them.
+Alternatively, if the comments match the ``explicit_trailing_pattern``, then they are associated with the preceding argument regardless of the whitespace separating them.
 The format for this variable is a python regular expression matching prefix characters for such explicit trailing comments.
 The default value is ``#<``, such that the above example using explicit trailing comments would  be: